-If the players are instructed to perform a sequence "in player order," the first player performs his or her part of the sequence first, followed by the other player.
+If the players are instructed to perform a sequence "in player order," the first player performs their part of the sequence first, followed by the player to the first player's left and continuing in clockwise order.

-If a sequence performed in player order does not conclude after each player has performed his or her aspect of the sequence once, the sequence of opportunities continues to alternate back and forth between the players until it is complete.
+If a sequence performed in player order does not conclude after each player has performed their aspect of the sequence once, the sequence of opportunities continues to alternate from player to player in clockwise order until it is complete.